ibm-cloud-docs/secrets-manager/engine-iam.md

 2. Click **Configure IAM credentials engine with API key**.
 3. Enter an API key that has access to create and manage other API keys in your account.
 4. Click **Configure**.

-If you configured your {{site.data.keyword.secrets-manager_short}} instance by using an API key, the key will take priority over an IAM service credential configuration.
-To use the service credential flow. you can disable and delete the API key configuration.
-Be sure to delete the API key when it's no longer needed.
-{: note}

 ## Setting up the IAM credentials engine from the CLI
 {: #configure-iam-engine-cli}